fred-agent/fred/backend/fred/monitoring/MONITORING.md

 print(ctx["user_id"])  # alice@example.com
 ```

-This is automatically used by the `SmartMonitoringWrapper` to enrich every log.
+This is automatically used by the `MonitoringWrapper` to enrich every log.

 ---